ggonnella/gfapy/doc/tutorial/gfa.rst

 Collections of lines
 ~~~~~~~~~~~~~~~~~~~~

+The property :attr:`~gfapy.lines.collections.Collections.lines`
-The property ``lines`` of the Gfa object is a list of all the lines
+of the Gfa object is a list of all the lines
 in the GFA file (including the header, which is splitted into single-tag
 lines).
 The list itself shall not be modified by the user directly (i.e.
 adding and removing lines is done using a different interface, see